notthetup/nodeboats-material/getting-started.md

 - **Claim your Spark Core using spark-cli**
 	1. [Download and install spark-cli](https://www.npmjs.org/package/spark-cli) `npm install -g spark-cli`
 	- [Setup spark-cli on your machine](http://docs.spark.io/cli/#getting-started) with `spark setup`
+	- Once your Spark Core is setup, the [LED on top it will start breathing cyan](img/breathing.gif)
 	- [Control your SparkCore](http://docs.spark.io/cli/#blink-an-led-with-tinker) from `spark-cli` by turning on and off the LED connected to the "D7" pin

 	```shell